Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Discussion

 The relationship between disclosure and data quality was perhaps the most tense and varied of all.
 Faced with organizational pressures to efficiently deliver high-quality data \cite{Sambasivan2021}, made even more prescient with the extremely high levels of data accuracy purportedly necessary for AI development~\cite{zhang2025making}, academic and industry task designers alike prioritized data quality over almost everything else.
-For task designers who believed that providing workers greater transparency could increase interest in the task, the decision to disclose was easy.
-However, the more common sentiment shared among task designers was that disclosure could jeopardize data quality by biasing their sample.
-This finding indicates the continued professional diminishment of datawork \cite{Sambasivan2021}: when faced with a decision between ethical disclosure and data quality, many RAI task designers chose data quality.
-We do not argue that this decision is right or wrong, rather, that it is a false binary that has festered in the vacuum of structural ethics guidance.
-This attitude reinforces a narrow notion of objectivity in AI development, in which ethical care is treated as a contaminant rather than a condition of valid knowledge production.
+For some, greater transparency to workers was seen as compatible with this goal, increasing interest in the task and fostering trust between workers and task designers.
+For others, our findings suggest the inverse: they feared that disclosure would bias their sample and reduce the quality of data produced.
+Such fears may be related to prior work showing that factors such as worker demographics can influence data annotations~\cite{ding2022impact}.
+We propose that, in the context of RAI content work, where workers were hired to label violent content, moderate disturbing text, or simulate harmful behavior, this decision is a false binary that has festered in the vacuum of structural ethics guidance.
+Primarily, there is a question of how we define data quality and whether that should be constrained to narrower metrics, such as agreement in data labels, or more broadly encompass factors indicating the retention and well-being of workers, as highlighted in recent CSCW literature~\cite{zhang2024aura}.
+Moreover, there is limited research demonstrating the negative effects of risk disclosure on such factors, with prior work primarily focusing on examining the effects of differing worker demographics rather than worker well-being, for example~\cite{kashima2024trustworthy, wan2023everyone}.
+As such, overlooking the importance of risk disclosure for RAI content work may further contribute to the continued professional diminishment of the practice \cite{Sambasivan2021}.
+This attitude reinforces a narrow notion of objectivity in AI development, in which ethical considerations are treated as a contaminant rather than a necessary condition for valid knowledge production.
+However, we note that outside the specific context of risk disclosure for crowdsourced RAI content work, there exist instances (e.g., experiments involving deception) where a thorough post-hoc debriefing for participants might be more appropriate than upfront risk disclosure.

 Our findings reveal a tension at the heart of responsible AI labor: while task designers are often acknowledged as the ethical gatekeepers of AI data quality, they are rarely equipped with the infrastructure, guidance, or institutional support required to sustain that responsiblity.
 As we show, task designers across industry and academia struggled without standardized guidance, often relying on intuition or norms.
 Their decisions around risk disclosure were shaped in a vacuum through which platforms claim neutrality and institutions defer oversight, ultimately diffusing accountability.